Shana R. Cohen

 Bridges, M., Cohen, S. R., McGuire, L. W., Yamada, H., Fuller, B., Mireles, L., & Scott, L. (2012).
 Bien Educado: Measuring the social behavior of Mexican American children.
 Early Childhood Research Quarterly, 27, 555-567.

-Cohen, S. R., Holloway, S. D., Dominguez-Pareto, I., & Kuppermann, M. (in press).
-Social Support, Life Satisfaction and Parenting Self-efficacy among Latino and White families of children with ID.
-American Journal of Intellectual and Developmental Disabilties.
+Cohen, S. R., Holloway, S. D., & Dominguez-Pareto, I., & Kuppermann, M., (2015).
+Support and self-efficacy among Latino and White families of children with ID.
+American Journal of Intellectual and Developmental

 Cohen, S. R., Holloway, S. D., Dominguez-Pareto, I., & Kuppermann, M. (2013).
 Receiving or believing in family support?
 Contributors to the life quality of Latino and non-Latino families of children with ID.
 Journal of Intellectual Disability Research, 58, 333-345.